hubiquitus-old/hubiquitus/docs/hcloud/azure/README.md

 # Use Hubiquitus in a Windows Azure Project

 ## Install Windows Azure SDK Development Kit for Node.js
-Download Microsoft **Web Platform Installer**.
+Download Microsoft [Web Platform Installer](http://www.microsoft.com/web/downloads/platform.aspx).
 This tool will be used to download installation packages.

 Open Web Platform Installer (WPI) and find **"Windows Azure SDK for Node.js Software Development Kit"** (in French "Kit de développement logiciel Windows Azure SDK pour Node.js")
 Currently this package is released on 24/04/2013 and contains in particular Windows Azure Powershell, Windows Azure Emulator and Windows Azure SDK for Node.js.